Microsoft Teams meetings: 6 insights to make them work

 Let's have a look at the most important features and integrations of Microsoft Teams, the queen app of digital collaboration.

-Multilingual intranet with SharePoint Online: Our brief guide
+Multilingual intranet with SharePoint Online: Our guide

 Want to build a multilingual intranet?
 It only takes two steps with SharePoint.